 Courses within the different departments will allow students to explore the distinction between regular general education teaching and teaching in settings where the curriculum is taught in more than one language, second language learning theory, literacy, and interdisciplinary intellectual endeavors.

 Students will plan an appropriate course of study, according to their background, knowledge, and experiences and in relation to their future goals, with their advisor.
 Students are strongly advised to plan the whole curriculum during their first semester, so as to meet all requirements and to enjoy the multiple possible field experiences in educational settings.
-Students are also urged to go to the program website (www.tc.edu/academic/ its/bilingual) for FAQ’s to explore the multiple strands available at the M.A. level, New York State requirements for certification, the doctoral program, and distinctions in the different fields of study that might be important in the selection of the area of Bilingual/Bicultural Education as a major.
+Please explore this website for FAQ's to learn about the multiple strands available at the M.A. level, New York State requirements for certification, the doctoral program, and distinctions in the different fields of study that might be important in the selection of the area of Bilingual/Bicultural Education as a major.